efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 Note that the data is organized by the product name and not by date.
-I thought it to be a little cleaner than to try to figure out which revenue and margin went with what product just for the sake of putting the data in chronological order.
-Anyways, both of our products are seasonal with peaks occurring in the holiday season and dips happing in the months that follow.
+I thought it to be a little cleaner than to try to figure out which revenue and margin went with what product.

+Anyways, both of our products are seasonal with peaks occurring in the holiday season and dips in the months that follow soon after.
 However, for ‘The Forever Love Bear’ we see a spike in February’s due to Valentines day and then back down to the normal marks and continued steady growth.
 Overall, upward trends in revenue and margin are observed so this is good news.